Sudan army demands rivals' surrender as cease-fire runs out

 A tenuous 24-hour cease-fire that began the previous day ran out Thursday evening with no word of extension.
 The military's statement raised the likelihood of a renewed surge in the nearly week-long violence that has killed hundreds and pushed Sudan's population to the breaking point.
 Alarm has grown that the country's medical system was on the verge of collapse, with many hospitals forced to shut down and others running out of supplies.

-Thursday afternoon, the military said in a statement that it would not negotiate with its rival, the Rapid Support Forces, over an end to the crisis and would only discuss terms of its surrender.
+Thursday afternoon, the military said in a statement that it would not negotiate with its rival, the Rapid Support Forces, and would only discuss the terms of its surrender.
 “There would be no armed forces outside (of) the military system,” it said.

 In a sign they expect violence to escalate, the U.S. and other countries were making preparations to evacuate their citizens in Sudan — a difficult prospect since most major airports have become battlegrounds and movement out of Khartoum to safer areas is dangerous.